weyoss/redis-smq/docs/api/classes/Message.md

 # Class: Message

 The Message class provides methods for interacting with Redis-SMQ messages.
-It utilizes the RedisClientInstance to perform operations on Redis.
+It utilizes the RedisClient to perform operations on Redis.

 ## Table of contents